-Lloyd W. Howell, Jr. is an Executive Vice President of our Company and our Chief Financial Officer and Treasurer since July 1, 2016.
-Mr. Howell previously served as the group leader for our Civil Commercial Group.
-Mr. Howell joined our Company in 1988, left in 1991, rejoined in 1995 and became an Executive Vice President in 2005.
+Lloyd W. Howell, Jr. is an Executive Vice President of our Company and our Chief Financial Officer since July 2016.
+Mr. Howell previously served as our Treasurer from July 2016 until February 2022 and as the group leader for our Civil Commercial Group.
+Mr. Howell joined our Company in 1988, left in 1991, rejoined in 1995 and became an Executive Vice

+President in 2005.
 He served as chairman of our Ethics & Compliance Committee for over seven years, until April 2014.
-Mr. Howell serves on the boards of directors of Integra Life Sciences, and the Partnership for Public Service.
-Mr. Howell also serves on the board of overseers for the School of Engineering and Applied Science and as a Trustee at the University of Pennsylvania.
+Mr. Howell serves on the board of directors of Moody's Corporation (NYSE: MCO) since March 2021 and is a member of the Senior Advisory Board of TowerBrook Capital Partners.
+Mr. Howell also serves on the board of trustees at the University of Pennsylvania, the board of advisors for the School of Engineering and Applied Science at the University of Pennsylvania, and is a member of the Washington, D.C.
+Economics Club.
+In addition, Mr. Howell previously served on the board of directors of Integra Life Sciences from 2013 to February 2021.

-Kristine Martin Anderson is an Executive Vice President and is the group leader for the Company's Civilian Services Group after leading the Company's civil health business since April 2015.
-Prior to joining Booz Allen in 2006, she was vice president for operations and strategy at CareScience, a software solutions Company.
-Ms. Anderson currently serves on the eHealth Initiative's board of directors.
-In addition, she serves on the Cost and Resource Use Standing Committee of the National Quality Forum.
+Kristine Martin Anderson is an Executive Vice President and is President for the Company's Civil sector.
+She has led the Civil sector since April 2018, after leading the Company's civil health business since April 2015.
+Prior to joining Booz Allen in 2006, she was Vice President for Operations and Strategy at CareScience, a software solutions company.
+Ms. Anderson currently serves as treasurer of the Executives for Health Innovation (formerly the eHealth Initiative) board of directors.
+In addition, she serves as co-chair of the Cost and Resource Use Standing Committee of the National Quality Forum.

-Karen M. Dahut is an Executive Vice President and is the group leader for the Company's Global Defense Group.
+Karen M. Dahut is an Executive Vice President and is President for the Company's Global Defense sector.
 Ms. Dahut joined our Company in 2002 and became a Senior Vice President in 2004.
-Ms. Dahut led the Company's Strategic

-Innovations Group from 2012 to April 2016 and the Civil Commercial Group from 2016 to March 2018.
+Ms. Dahut led the Company's Strategic Innovations Group from 2012 to April 2016 and the Civil Commercial Group from 2016 to March 2018.
 Previously, she also led the Company's Analytics business and its US Navy and Marine Corps business.
-Ms. Dahut is a board member of the Tech Data Corporation and serves on its Audit and CyberTechnology Committees.
-She also serves on the board of the Northern Virginia Technology Council and the Smithsonian National Air and Space Museum.
+Ms. Dahut has served as a board member of DexCom, Inc. since August 2020.
+She also serves on the board of the Smithsonian National Air and Space Museum and the Eisner Amper Advisory Group.

-Judith Dotson is an Executive Vice President and is the group leader for the Company's National Security Group.
+Judith Dotson is an Executive Vice President and is President for the Company's National Security sector.
 Ms. Dotson joined our Company in 1989 and became a Senior Vice President in 2004.
 Ms. Dotson led the Company's Finance, Economic Development, and Energy business from 2014 to March 2017 and the Joint Combatant Command business from 2017 to March 2020.
-Previously, she led the firm's Enterprise Integration Capability Development Team, the Defense System Development Capability Team, and the Environment & Energy Technology Team.
-Ms. Dotson served on the board of directors for the Nature Generation, a not-for-profit that inspires and empowers environmental stewardship in youth.
+Previously, she led the Company's Enterprise Integration Capability Development Team, the Defense System Development Capability Team, and the Environment & Energy Technology Team.
+Ms. Dotson previously served on the board of directors for the Nature Generation, a not-for-profit that inspires and empowers environmental stewardship in youth.

 Nancy J. Laben is an Executive Vice President of our Company and our Chief Legal Officer.
 She also served as the Secretary until August 2019.
 Ms. Laben joined our Company in September 2013.
-She oversees the Legal functions, Ethics & Compliance and Corporate Affairs.
+She oversees the Legal functions, Ethics & Compliance, and Corporate Affairs.
 Before joining our Company, Ms. Laben served as General Counsel of AECOM Technology Corporation from June 2010 to August 2013, where she was responsible for all legal support.
 Prior to June 2010, Ms. Laben served as Deputy General Counsel at Accenture plc beginning in 1989.
 Prior to Accenture, Ms. Laben served in the law department at IBM Corporation.